The Ultimate Kristin Hannah Reading List: Books in Order of Publication

 Hannah’s work has received numerous accolades, including the Goodreads Choice Award for Best Historical Fiction for The Nightingale, which has sold over two million copies and has been translated into more than 40 languages.
 Her novels often feature strong female protagonists facing adversity, and many have been adapted into films and television series, further broadening her audience

-Kristin Hannah Books In Order by Publication Date
+Kristin Hannah Books in Order of Publication

 A Handful of Heaven